DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 of the *same* country get different information depending on the language they use?

-What Is in Switzerland Stays in Switzerland
+###What Is in Switzerland Stays in Switzerland

 ‘So what?’ you might say.
-If we are looking for different pieces of information than we are presented with, all we have to do is search again, search differently...But in practice, our next search will most probably not be independent of our first query, even without taking into account filter bubble issues.
+If we are looking for different pieces of information than we are presented with, all we have to do is search again, search differently… But in practice, our next search will most probably not be independent of our first query, even without taking into account filter bubble issues.
 If our keywords do not trigger the results we expect, we will adjust our search by modifying or adding a keyword.
 We might not even have to type; Google’s ‘Related Searches’ are just a click away.

+[IMG15]
-[IMG15] [Caption: Related searches to 'Switzerland' on Google Switzerland]
+("Fig. 4.
+Related searches to 'Switzerland' on Google Switzerland.")

 Have you ever misspelled a word in the search query field?
 Google’s algorithms will immediately ask ‘Did you mean…?’ and suggest the